FACTBOX-Rugby-British & Irish Lions v Wellington Hurricanes

-WELLINGTON, June 26 Factbox for the British and Irish Lions' eighth match of their tour of New Zealand against the Wellington Hurricanes on Tuesday:
+WELLINGTON, June 26 (Reuters) - Factbox for the British and Irish Lions' eighth match of their tour of New Zealand against the Wellington Hurricanes on Tuesday:

 When: June 27, 7.35 p.m. local (0735 GMT)